in-toto/witness/README.md

 - [Blog - What is a supply chain attestation, and why do I need it?](https://www.testifysec.com/blog/what-is-a-supply-chain-attestation/)
 - [Talk - Securing the Software Supply Chain with the in-toto & SPIRE projects](https://www.youtube.com/watch?v=4lFbdkB62QI)
 - [Talk - Securing the Software Supply Chain with SBOM and Attestation](https://www.youtube.com/watch?v=wX6aTZfpJv0)

+# Get Involved with the Community!
+- Join the [CNCF Slack](https://slack.cncf.io/) and join the `#in-toto-witness` channel.
+You might also be interested in joining the `#in-toto` channel for more general in-toto discussion, as well as the `#in-toto-archivista` channel for discussion regarding the [Archivista](https://github.com/in-toto/archivista) project.

 [demo]: docs/assets/demo.gif "Demo"